MustafaAnasKH99/CRUD-Application-and-A-GraphQL-API/README.md

 ## If You Want To Try This App:
   - clone this repository
-  - go to the main folder and open it in your terminal
+  - go to the main folder then to the client folder, and open it in your terminal
   - run _npm install_
   - run npm start
-  - go to localhost:5000/BeMyGuest (_if the browser does not run the local host automatically_)
+  - go to localhost:3000 (_if the browser does not run the local host automatically_)

 ### feel free to track the completion process of this project in the issues section